metzmitchell/rowan-remodeler-playbook/docs/05-messaging-and-positioning/copywriting/01-VOICE-BY-CONTEXT/casual-voice.md

 - Don't lose the conversational feel

 ## Key Principle
-Writing should feel like a well-organized version of how I naturally speak - accessible, subtly humorous, with undertones of deeper thinking, but never pretentious or overly complex.
+Writing should feel like a well-organized version of how you naturally speak - accessible, subtly humorous, with undertones of deeper thinking, but never pretentious or overly complex.